vaneseltine/nominally/paper.md

 # Statement of Need

-`Nominally` is a user-friendly Python package designed for name parsing independent of any specific data science framework or website and requiring minimal dependencies.
+`Nominally` is a user-friendly Python package designed to parse large lists of names.
+It is independent of any specific data science framework and requires minimal dependencies.
-Its API provides simple command-line, function, and class access and easily integrates with the `pandas` [@pandas] data analysis library.
+The `nominally` API provides simple command-line, function, and class access and easily integrates with the `pandas` [@pandas] data analysis library.
-The typical use case of `nominally` is parsing entire lists of strings into segmented names en masse.
+The aim is to be able to parse thousands or millions of strings into name parts for record linkage that maintain relevant features while excluding irrelevant details.

 Human names can be difficult to work with in data.
-Varying quality and practices across institutions and datasets introduce noise and cause misrepresentation.
+Varying quality and practices across institutions and datasets introduce noise and cause misrepresentation, increasing linkage and deduplication challenges.
-This increases the challenges of deduplicating rows within data and linking names across multiple datasets.
-Errors and discrepencies easily include (and this list is by no means exhaustive):
+Common errors and discrepencies include
+(and this list is by no means exhaustive):

-- First and middle names split arbitrarily.
+- Arbitrarily split first and middle names.
-- Misplaced prefixes of last names (e.g., "van" and "de la").
+- Misplaced prefixes of last names such as "van" and "de la."
-- Records with multiple last names partitioned into middle name fields.
+- Multiple last names partitioned into middle name fields.
-- Titles and suffixes variously recorded in different fields and with or without separators.
+- Titles and suffixes variously recorded in different fields, with or without separators.
-- Inconsistent capture of accents and other non-ASCII characters.
+- Inconsistent capture of accents, ʻokinas, and other non-ASCII characters.
 - Single name fields arbitrarily concatenating name parts.

 Cumulative variations and errors can combine to make